 - X_scale is the linear value of X dB which is configured by RRC and can only take values [0 , 6]

-- pCMAX_E-UTRA,c (p) is the linear value of PCMAX_E-UTRA,c (p), the real configured max power for LTE
+- pCMAX_E-UTRA,c (p) is the linear value of PCMAX_E-UTRA,c (p), the configured max power for E-UTRA.
+If more than one E-UTRA uplink serving cell is configured as intra-band UL CA in the E-UTRA CG, PCMAX_ E-UTRA,c (p) will be replaced by PCMAX(p) which is the configured maximum power for the entire E-UTRA CG.

 - pCMAX,f,c,NR (q) is the linear value of PCMAX,f,c,NR (q), the real configured max power of NR